-Diarrhea is a condition that is classified as the appearance of loose, watery stools and/or a frequent need to go to the bathroom.
-It generally lasts a few days and often disappears without any treatment.
+Diarrhea is characterized by loose, watery stools or a frequent need to have a bowel movement.
+It usually lasts a few days and often disappears without any treatment.
 Diarrhea can be acute or chronic.

 - a food intolerance, such as lactose intolerance

 - a food allergy

-- an adverse reaction to medication
+- an adverse reaction to a medication

-- viral infections
+- a viral infection

-- bacterial infections
+- a bacterial infection

-- intestinal diseases
+- an intestinal disease

 - gallbladder or stomach surgery